pixiedust/pixiedust/docs/_sources/install.txt

 That's it!
 You can now run a Jupyter notebook using Apache Spark and PixieDust.

-Note: You can have more than one kernel for PixieDust.
-If you would like to install a new kernel with a different version of Spark just re-run the installer and choose the appropriate version.
+..note:: You can have more than one kernel for PixieDust.
+If you want to install a new kernel with a different version of Spark just re-run the installer and choose the appropriate version.

 List Existing Kernels
 *********************